 2.5 miles each way.
 Allow 3.5 hours.
 Highest peak in the Northern Coast Range.
 Hiking boots recommended.
 Wild flowers abound.
 Usually open March to December.
 Take Hwy 26 East from Hwy 101 to Milepost 10.
 Trailhead is 7 miles in from Hwy 26.

-The Seaside Promenade – an 8,000-foot long concrete boardwalk that lies between central Seaside and its spectacular beach.
+The Seaside Promenade – an 8,000-foot long concrete boardwalk that lies between central Seaside and its spectacular beach along the Oregon Coast.
 It stretches from Avenue “U” north to 12th Avenue south.

 Nearby Logging Roads